Custom eLearning Solutions

 Example:

-An AI coaching tool analyses recordings of calls or counter interactions.
+Give employees faster coaching on execution so managers do not have to review every interaction live.
 It identifies opportunities to improve empathy, use plain language and adhere to policy phrasing and produces time‑stamped feedback for coaching sessions.

 Scenario Practice and Role-Play